reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

 ### Task 4: Manage Incidents

-In this task, you will manage the incidents in M365 Defender portal.
+In this task, you will manage the incidents in the M365 Defender portal.

 1. If you are not already at the Microsoft 365 Defender portal in your Microsoft Edge browser, go to (https://security.microsoft.com).